Michael-Kidd/GestureBasedUI-Project/README.md

 #### Interface for Light Matrix on Sense Hat

+During the project we started by using a sense hat for the raspberry pi which has a 8x8 light matrix.

 #### Issues that occurred during the project

+#####  Using the light matrix with raspberry pi.

+* We originally were using the light matrix on the raspberry pi as a testing tool, in place of using the actual vehicle.
+This worked but later the sense hat stopped responding and was no longer seen by the program.
+This may be due to some firmware change, or potentially due to a short in device itself.
+After looking online for similar issues, there is a possible fix for this issue that resets the EPROM on the chip.
+As we wont be using this within the final project and the light matrix cannot be affixed to the top of the motor controller, since there are no pins in place to addon hats, we stopped trying to fix the issue.

 #####  Adding Atom to the raspberry pi.
 We decided to use atom as a compiler due to its ability to code together.
 It does have windows and Linux support.
 But due to the fact that our pi is using a arm CPU and the Linux support is only for amd64 architecture.
 We were unable to install it on the pi.
 Here is a link to a GitHub account that is trying to create a runnable build for arm it unfortunately doesn't yet have a pi buildable.
 [Atom for ARM] https://github.com/atom/atom/issues/15881